 Exploring methods to purge Varnish cache

-I’m considering implementing Varnish at Stanford Law and have been playing with it here to understand implications and workout issues.
+I'm considering implementing Varnish at my day job and have been playing with it for a while to understand implications and work out issues.
 One issue is purging pages from cache as they are modified or new pages are added.
 Varnish provides several methods to do this (varnishadm, telnet and http).

 Result: